tooniez/llama-recipes/end-to-end-use-cases/benchmarks/evals_synthetic_data/README.md

 Let's assume we have a use case for generating a summarization report based on a given context, which is a pretty common use case with LLM.
 Both the context and the report have a lot of factual information and we want to make sure the generated report is not hallucinating.

 Since its not trivial to find an open source dataset for this, the idea is to take synthetic tabular data and then use Llama to generate a story(context) for every row of the tabular data using Prompt Engineering.
-Then we ask Llama to summarize the generated context as a report in a specfic format using Prompt Engineering.
-Finally we check the factual accuracy of the generated report using Llama by converting this into a QA task using the tabular data as the groud truth.
+Then we ask Llama to summarize the generated context as a report in a specific format using Prompt Engineering.
+Finally we check the factual accuracy of the generated report using Llama by converting this into a QA task using the tabular data as the ground truth.

 To generate synthetic data for this approach, we use an open source tool like [Synthetic Data Vault(SDV)](https://github.com/sdv-dev/SDV)